-In January 2015, our board of directors declared a quarterly cash dividend of \$0.35 per share.
-This quarterly cash dividend of \$20.7 million was paid on March 18, 2015 to stockholders of record on February 27, 2015.
-In April 2015, our board of directors declared a quarterly cash dividend of \$0.35 per share to be paid on June 10, 2015 to stockholders of record on May 22, 2015.
+In January, April and August 2015, our board of directors declared a quarterly cash dividend of \$0.35 per share.
+These quarterly cash dividends of \$20.7 million, \$20.5 million and \$20.2 million were paid on March 18, 2015, June 10, 2015 and September 16, 2015 to stockholders of record on February 27, 2015, May 22, 2015 and August 28, 2015.
+In October 2015, our board of directors declared a quarterly cash dividend of \$0.35 per share to be paid on December 9, 2015 to stockholders of record on November 20, 2015.
 Currently, we anticipate that our board of directors will continue to declare quarterly cash dividends and that the cash flows from operations will be sufficient to fund our future dividend payments.
 However, the continued declaration of dividends is subject to the discretion of our board of directors and will depend upon various factors, including our net earnings, financial condition, cash requirements, future prospects and other relevant factors.

-As of March 31, 2015 and December 31, 2014, we held \$316.3 million and \$300.2 million, respectively, in cash and cash equivalents, including current investments.
-Cash and cash equivalents includes \$218.5 million and \$195.7 million, respectively, held in our operations outside of the U.S. Substantially all of our non-U.S. cash and cash equivalents are readily convertible into U.S. dollars or other currencies, with the exception of cash in Venezuela which is subject to currency exchange restrictions by the government of Venezuela.
+As of September 30, 2015 and December 31, 2014, we held \$316.7 million and \$300.2 million, respectively, in cash and cash equivalents, including current investments.
+Cash and cash equivalents includes \$255.3 million and \$195.7 million as of September 30, 2015 and December 31, 2014, respectively, held in our operations outside of the U.S. Substantially all of our non-U.S. cash and cash equivalents are readily convertible into U.S. dollars or other currencies, with the exception of cash in Venezuela which is subject to currency exchange restrictions by the government of Venezuela.
 Currency exchange restrictions in Venezuela require approval from the government's currency control organization for our subsidiary in Venezuela to obtain U.S. dollars at an official exchange rate to pay for imported products or to repatriate dividends to the United States.
 We have been unsuccessful in obtaining U.S. dollars at the official exchange rates and under alternative exchange mechanisms described below.
 As a result, these foreign exchange controls in Venezuela have limited our ability to repatriate earnings and settle our intercompany obligations, which has resulted in the accumulation of bolivar denominated cash and cash equivalents in Venezuela.